diegodoumecq/joymap/README.md

 For more a in-depth view on what the library supports and how, do please look at the examples in /examples.

-### What's the deal with that ... polling stuff?
+### Why use polling instead of events?

-The browser's gamepad API works under the assumption that the programmer is going to be calling **navigator.getGamepads()** each time they want to check on what the gamepads are doing.
-Due to the nature of gamepads themselves, they tend to change state every femtosecond or so and therefore the programmer needs to poll **navigator.getGamepads()** every time there's a game loop.
+The browser gamepad API works under the assumption that the programmer is going to be calling **navigator.getGamepads()** each time they want to check on what the gamepads are doing.
+It is by no means a robust solution and will in fact not notice the player pressing a button if they press and release fast enough between **navigator.getGamepads()** calls.
+Unfortunately, there's no current support for gamepad input events, there's just two events for connecting and disconnecting the gamepad itself.

-To make this as painless as possible, JoyMap offers the methods **joyMap.start()** and **joyMap.stop()** which just start and stop polling the gamepad API using requestAnimationFrame.
-However, if more precision is needed as to when the polling is done, one can completely ignore both of these methods and directly call **joyMap.poll()** when necessary.
+Being stuck with polling, JoyMap offers the methods **joyMap.start()** and **joyMap.stop()** which just start and stop polling the browser gamepad API using **requestAnimationFrame()**.
+However, if more precision is needed as to when the polling is done, one can completely ignore both of these methods and directly call **joyMap.poll()** when one decides that such a thing would be nice and convenient.

 ### The Player and their data structures